opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 ```

 This command will start two Docker containers, one for mininet and one for ONOS.
-You can ignore the ONOS one for now, we will use that in exercise 3 and 4.
+You can ignore the ONOS one for now, we will use that in exercises 3 and 4.

 To make sure the container is started without errors, you can use the `make
 mn-log` command to show the Mininet log.
 Verify that you see the following